azaghal/factorio-beyond-vanilla-extended/README.md

     > Enjoy more item storage options, and experiment with new layouts for all of your loading, unloading, and buffering needs.
 Additional containers ranging from 2x2 to 6x6 in size.

+-   Configurable inserter pick-up and drop-off positions ([Side Inserters](https://mods.factorio.com/mod/Side%20Inserters))

+    > Shake-up your traditional builds by using inserters that can work at a 90-degree angle, and pick what side of the belt to drop off the items at.

 ### Power Generation